 And then who do we engage with?
 Our flagship events are typically conferences twice a year.
 We do one in the spring and one in the fall.
 It’s a great opportunity to get together and then we always try to do a meaningful tour.
 We’ve toured car factories, we’ve toured Amazon distribution centers, we’ve done pit crew events at the 8,500 where we looked at lean and continuous improvement.
 And so we really try to find applicable tours that will allow us to see how things are being put into place, not only in our industry but also in other industries.

-Leslie, if you could advance the slide.
 So with that, we invite everybody to join.
 We’re a boutique organization.
 I think that’s really important.
 Also, we have hundreds of members, not thousands of members.
-And so truly you do get that one on one ability to interact with really supply chain leaders, people that are the top of their organizations at many of the CPG and supplier companies.
+And so truly you do get that one-on-one ability to interact with really supply chain leaders, people that are the top of their organizations at many of the CPG and supplier companies.

 So it’s really unprecedented to get that kind of access to these decision makers and leaders in supply chain.
 So our next conference is going to be this fall, it will be in Las Vegas.
 So it’ll be a lot of fun.
 We’ll be doing top golf and things like that, but also really getting some meaningful speakers that are going to be showing everybody and talking about what is happening in the industry.
 And our theme is pioneering the future of external supply chain.